GlebBatykov/theater/example/README.md

 The workers in the example are those actors who process incoming requests, send back a response to the receivers actors (because only the isolate that accepted the http request can send a response to it).
 The workers are subscribed to messages of type int coming to them, then they calculate the sum of the Fibbonacci numbers up to this number and send a response to the actor who sent them this message.

-Pools (pool routers) in this premier are used for receivers because of the convenience of creating a whole pool of actors of a specified size at once, and for workers this is also a means of balancing the load of messages arriving in them.
+Pools (pool routers) in this example are used for receivers because of the convenience of creating a whole pool of actors of a specified size at once, and for workers this is also a means of balancing the load of messages arriving in them.

 This approach allowed me to achieve higher performance when, on the http request that came to me, I performed some heavy operations that require a long time to compute.